 Dimmed menu items cannot be set.
-The menu item is dimmed if another function settina is overridina it.
+The menu item is dimmed if another function setting is overriding it.

-You can see the overriding function by selecting the dimmed menu item and pressing < (SET) >.
+You can see the overriding function by selecting the dimmed menu item and pressing <()>.

-If you cancel the overriding function's setting, the dimmed menu item will become settable
+If you cancel the overriding function's setting, the dimmed menu item will become settable.

-You may not be able to see the overriding function for certain dimmed menu items
+You may not be able to see the overriding function for certain dimmed menu items.

-With [\$\forall 5: Clear all camera settings], you can reset the menu functions to the default settings (p.75).
+With [\\$5: Clear all camera settings], you can reset the menu functions to the default settings (p.75).

-♦ Operating the Camera with Touch Screen
+b Operating the Camera with Touch Screen